 Re-evaluate your feelings

-One way that helps me stop comparing is to remind myself of what I actually want.
+One way that helps me stop comparing, especially with dating, is to remind myself of what I actually want.
 Am I looking for a relationship because it’s truly what I’m ready for?
 Or am I antsy because my friends are all taken?
 Or because my family is pressuring me?
 Or because society has hammered into my brain that because I’m in my 30’s “its time”.